-- is attributable to an intellectual, cognitive, neurological, sensory or physical impairment or to one or more impairments attributable to a psychiatric condition; and
+• is attributable to an intellectual, cognitive, neurological, sensory or physical impairment or to one or more impairments attributable to a psychiatric condition; and

-- the impairment or impairments are, or are likely to be, permanent; and
+• the impairment or impairments are, or are likely to be, permanent; and

-- the impairment or impairments result in substantially reduced functional capacity to undertake, or psychosocial functioning in undertaking, one or more of the following activities: communication, social interaction, learning, mobility, self-care, self-management; and
+• the impairment or impairments result in substantially reduced functional capacity to undertake, or psychosocial functioning in undertaking, one or more of the following activities: communication, social interaction, learning, mobility, self-care, self-management; and

 Early intervention requirements

-A person meets the early intervention requirements if they:
+You meet the early intervention requirements if:

-- have one or more identified intellectual, cognitive, neurological, sensory or physical impairments that are, or are likely to be, permanent; or
+• you have one or more identified intellectual, cognitive, neurological, sensory or physical impairments that are, or are likely to be, permanent; or

-- have one or more identified impairments that are attributable to a psychiatric condition and are, or are likely to be, permanent; or
+• you have one or more identified impairments that are attributable to a psychiatric condition and are, or are likely to be, permanent; or

 • you are a child who has developmental delay; and